ssime-git/deepagents/README.md

     description: str
     prompt: str
     tools: NotRequired[list[str]]
+    model: NotRequired[Union[str, LanguageModelLike]]  # Optional model for this specific sub-agent
 ```

 - **name**: This is the name of the subagent, and how the main agent will call the subagent
 - **description**: This is the description of the subagent that is shown to the main agent
 - **prompt**: This is the prompt used for the subagent
 - **tools**: This is the list of tools that the subagent has access to.
 By default will have access to all tools passed in, as well as all built-in tools.
+- **model**: This is the optional model that this subagent will use.
+If not specified, the subagent will use the same model as the main agent.

 To use it looks like: